readmeio/oas/packages/oas/README.md

 #### Reducer

+> [!WARNING]
+> This API is still very experimental and should not be used in production environments!

 The reducer, `oas/reducer`, can be used to reduce an OpenAPI definition down to only the information necessary for a specific set of tags, paths, or operations.
 OpenAPI reduction can be helpful to isolate and troubleshoot issues with a very large API definition -- all while still having a fully functional and valid OpenAPI definition.

 ```ts